China moves to impose security law on Hong Kong | DW | 22.05.2020

-The opening day of China’s National People's Congress focused on a controversial security law for Hong Kong that would ban treason, subversion and sedition.
-The Hong Kong stock market plunged more than 4% on the news.
+The opening day of China’s National People's Congress focused on a controversial security law for Hong Kong that would likely ban treason, subversion and sedition.
+The Hong Kong stock market plunged more than 4%.

 China submitted a proposal to enact new Hong Kong security legislation during the opening day of the National People's Congress on Friday.